/kcp-go

 BenchmarkNow-4 100000000 15.6 ns/op

-kcp-go is shipped with builtin packet encryption powered by various block encryption algorithms and works in Cipher Feedback Mode, for each packet to be sent, the encryption process will start from encrypting a nonce from the system entropy, so encryption to same plaintexts never leads to a same ciphertexts thereafter.
+kcp-go is shipped with built-in packet encryption powered by various block encryption algorithms and works in Cipher Feedback Mode.
+For each packet to be sent, the encryption process starts by encrypting a nonce from the system entropy, ensuring that encryption of the same plaintext never results in the same ciphertext.

 Connection Termination